corda/corda-runtime-os/libs/tracing/README.md

       -ddatabase.jdbc.url=jdbc:postgresql://localhost:5432/cordacluster                    \
       --send-trace-to=http://localhost:9411
     ```
-8. Visit http://localhost:3000/ to view the dashboard
+8. Visit http://localhost:3000/ to view the Grafana dashboard
+9. Visit http://localhost:8887/ to view the Jupyter Server, the token to gain access to the home directory is: `admin`, from there open up `Trace_Analysis.ipynb`
+and run the cells as described in the notebook, there you will also find further information as to its current functionality and usage